lpar/domino2syslog/README.md

 to install anything.

 To incorporate into your startup scripts, just run the binary instead of `/opt/ibm/domino/bin/server`.
-By default it runs Domino for you in a separate goroutine and processes the output.
+By default it runs Domino for you with any command line arguments you supply, and uses a separate goroutine to process the output and put it in your syslog.